 Yet, the regime has its limitations.
-Iran, North Korea, and Pakistan continue to advance their missile programs.
+Iran, India, North Korea, and Pakistan continue to advance their missile programs.
 All four countries, with varying degrees of foreign assistance, have deployed medium-range ballistic missiles that can travel more than 1,000 kilometers and are exploring missiles with much greater ranges.
-These countries, which are not MTCR members, are also becoming sellers rather than simply buyers on the global arms market.
+India is testing missiles in the intercontinental range.
+These countries, which are not MTCR members except India, are also becoming sellers rather than simply buyers on the global arms market.
 North Korea, for example, is viewed as the primary source of ballistic missile proliferation in the world today.
 Iran has supplied missile production items to Syria.

 How the MTCR Works